Connie Hedegaard: European Commissioner for Climate Action, 2010–2014

 In order to carry out her responsibilities, Hedegaard was in charge of the newly created Directorate-General for Climate Action which builds on the climate directorate which was previously in the Directorate-General for Environment.

+Life after politics

+In 2025, Hedegaard was appointed to the World Health Organization (WHO) Regional Office for Europe’s Pan-European Commission on Climate and Health (PECCH), chaired by Katrín Jakobsdóttir.